umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 // -> https://www.google.com/search?q=%E4%BD%A0%E5%A5%BD
 ```

-More documentation, and examples, for the `URL` and `URLSearchParams` class can be found in the [Node.ts standard library documentation](https://nodejs.org/dist/latest-v18.x/docs/api/url.html).
+More documentation, and examples, for the `URL` and `URLSearchParams` class can be found in the [Node.js standard library documentation](https://nodejs.org/dist/latest-v18.x/docs/api/url.html).

 ### Third-party APIs